How To Become a Licensed Real Estate Agent in New York

 Many of the highest-grossing rookie agents succeeded because they came into the industry with a huge Rolodex or were already community fixtures.

-Once you have an established reputation as someone smart, well-connected, hardworking, and trustworthy most people will be happy to refer you to everyone they know.
+Once you have an established reputation as intelligent, well-connected, hardworking, and trustworthy, most people will be happy to refer you to everyone they know.

-Taking soup to a sick neighbor can even end up with getting several good leads!
+Taking soup to a sick neighbor can even get several good leads!

 Keep Both the Seller and Buyer Talking

-When buying property, what usually happens is that the seller won’t get their full asking price and will hold out for a figure that is more profitable to him.
+When buying property, what usually happens is that the selwon'ton't get their total asking price and will hold out for a figure that is more profitable to him.

-As for the buyer, the buyer submits an offer lower than the seller’s price but can’t purchase the property until he meets or exceeds the seller’s price.
+As for the buyer, if the buyer submits an offer lower than the seller's price, it would be best if he can't purchase the property until he meets or exceeds the seller's price.

-A real estate agent knows that to set herself up for success, she must keep both sides talking while she negotiates a price until both parties come to a deal that is fair and which they both can live with it.
+A real estate agent knows that to set herself up for success, she must keep both sides talking while negotiating a price until both parties come to a fair deal that they can live with.

 Focus Yourself on Your Soft Skills